accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 `pyqlearning` is Python library to implement Reinforcement Learning and Deep Reinforcement Learning, especially for Q-Learning, Deep Q-Network, and Multi-agent Deep Q-Network which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.

 This library makes it possible to design the information search algorithm such as the Game AI, web crawlers, or Robotics.
 But this library provides components for designers, not for end-users of state-of-the-art black boxes.
-Briefly speaking the philosophy of this library, *give end-user blackboxes and you feed him for a day; show him how to design algorithms and you feed him for a lifetime.* So algorithm is power.
+Briefly speaking the philosophy of this library, *give user hype-driven blackboxes and you feed him for a day; show him how to design algorithms and you feed him for a lifetime.* So algorithm is power.

 <div align="center">
     <table style="border: none;">